- Our customers have been hired by : *Foot Note

 samantha.james@example.co.uk

-Example of personal statement for a banker CV
+Example of a personal statement for a banker CV

 If a position is outdated or no longer reflects your current skills, consider leaving it out.
 Additionally, omit roles that don’t emphasise transferable banking skills.